FLX-20/graphql_beginner_guide/readme.md

         author_id = self.get("author_id")
         return next((author for author in authors if author["id"] == author_id), None)
 ```
-In the next step, we will define the entry point for reading data from the GraphQL API.
-Like all previously defined classes, this one inherits from the `graphene.ObjectType` class, which serves as the base class in Graphene for defining a GraphQL query type.
+In the next step, we will define the entry point for reading data from the gql API.
+Like all previously defined classes, this one inherits from the `graphene.ObjectType` class, which serves as the base class in Graphene for defining a gql query type.
 The first field in this class allows clients to query a single `AuthorType` object by its ID.
 It specifies that an object of type `AuthorType` is returned, and the ID is required for this query.
 The second field enables clients to query a list of all `BookType` objects.
 It indicates that this field will return a list of all books available in the dataset.
 These two fields are followed by their associated resolver methods.
 A resolver function in Graphene determines how to fetch or compute values for a specific field.
 Each resolver method starts with `resolve_`, followed by the name of the field it corresponds to.